Are your visitors 10 second wonders or long haulers?

 - Fire a conversion event.

-Yes, in addition to engagement rate, you’ll be able to see other metrics in GA4 that are based on engagement.
+In addition to engagement rate, you can see other metrics that are based on engagement.
 These metrics include:

 - Engaged Sessions: How many sessions resulted in one or more of the criteria mentioned above.